 The District has an ongoing Wellness Policy that reinforces the importance of student health.
 To supplement what Child Nutrition Services is doing, District schools are part of the "Team Nutrition Schools", a national designation from USDA.
 Many of the schools are applying for the distinction of "Healthier US".
-The "Healthier US" Challenge is sponsored by the USDA and provides status documents to the community about the changes made by schools to assure healthy, nutritious and customer satisfying meals are being served.
-USDA also acknowledges the status of nutrition, health and physical activity opportunities.
+The "Healthier US" Challenge is sponsored by the USDA and provides status documents to the community about the changes made by schools to assure healthy, nutritious, and customer satisfying meals are being served.
+USDA also acknowledges the status of nutrition, health, and physical activity opportunities.

-Child Nutrition Services' goal is to be efficient and cost effective in providing nutritious, well-balanced, and reasonably priced meals.
+Child Nutrition Services' goal is to be efficient and cost-effective in providing nutritious, well-balanced, and reasonably priced meals.
 The meals served within the District are School Breakfast, School Lunch, Summer Food Service Lunch, Child Care Food Program snacks and lunch, Family Foundation suppers, as well as meals and snacks at other contracted sites such as East Dakota Educational Cooperative.
-Child Nutrition Services also prepares bakery items and caters school events.
+Child Nutrition Services also prepares bakery items and caters to school events.
 In addition, Child Nutrition manages over 200 special diets for students from Early Childhood through Grade 12.

 Meals are prepared at the Food Service Center and all secondary schools by 140 employees.
 These sites serve an average of 14,908 school lunches and 840 child care lunches per day, which reflects a participation rate of approximately 72 percent of the students across the District, Early Childhood through Grade 12.
 Child Nutrition Services serve an average of 2,249 breakfasts per day, which reflects a participation rate of approximately 11 percent of the students, Early Childhood through Grade 12, across the District.